trajano/trajano/src/site/markdown/forks.md

 ### Packaging and distribution

-For forks, the `groupId` is changed to something within the `net.trajano` package group.
+This is for **external OSS** forks only.
+These forks would have the `groupId` is changed to something within the `net.trajano` package group.

 The `parent` will be changed to the current version of `net.trajano:trajano` which will configure most of the distribution and plugins.